New York Central/Big Four, Whitewater Division - Indiana & Ohio, Brookville Subdivision

 The little used section between Connersville and Hagerstown was

-abandoned by the NYC 1931, with the track removed in 1936, and all
+abandoned by NYC 1931, with the track removed in 1936, and all

 passenger service ended in 1933.
 Local freight continued with steam